evershopcommerce/evershop/README.md

 ## Introduction

-EverShop is a modern, TypeScript-first eCommerce platform built with GraphQL and React.
+This is a modified version of the readme file.EverShop is a modern, TypeScript-first eCommerce platform built with GraphQL and React.
 Designed for developers, it offers essential commerce features in a modular, fully customizable architecture—perfect for building tailored shopping experiences with confidence and speed.

 ## Installation Using Docker